-Worker responsibilities under occupational health and safety laws include their general duties in Section 5 of the OHS Act.
+Worker responsibilities under OHS laws include their general duties in section 5 of the OHS Act.
 These are:

-- Taking reasonable care to protect their own health and safety and the health and safety of others at the work site. - Cooperating with their employer, supervisor or other persons to protect health and safety, or with any person carrying out a duty under occupational health and safety legislation. - Wearing required personal protective equipment and using required health and safety devices or equipment. - Refraining from causing or participating in harassment or violence. - Reporting any concerns about unsafe or harmful situations at the work site to their supervisor or employer. - Participating in health and safety training. - Only performing dangerous work if they're competent to do so, or being supervised by a competent worker.
+• Taking reasonable care to protect their own health and safety and the health and safety of others at the work site.

+- Cooperating with their employer, supervisor or other persons to protect health and safety, or with any person carrying out a duty under OHS legislation. - Wearing required personal protective equipment and using required health and safety devices or equipment. - Refraining from causing or participating in harassment or violence. - Reporting any concerns about unsafe or harmful situations at the work site to their supervisor or employer. - Participating in health and safety training. - Only performing dangerous work if they're competent to do so, or being supervised by a competent worker.

 As well as their general duties, workers have other responsibilities under OHS laws.
-For more on these, read Guide to OHS: Workers.